 For some people on the spectrum, learning social skills is like learning a foreign language.
 They may have difficulty reading non-verbal communication that “typical” people learn without formal instruction (e.g., not understanding the appropriate distance to stand from another person when talking, how to tell when someone does not want to listen any longer, how to interpret facial expressions, etc.).

 These individuals are usually highly aware of right and wrong - and will bluntly announce what is wrong.
 They tend to recognize others’ shortcomings, but not their own.
 Thus, they may come across as insensitive, selfish, or rude.

-They are not able to access their frontal cortex or prefrontal lobe efficiently, so they must call on social skills from their memories.
-If a particular social skill has not been taught to them as a child, they won’t have it as an adult.
 Therefore, imagination, conversation, and other people’s points of view cause them great difficulty.
 They may be unable to realize consequences outside their way of thinking.
 Also, they may not be able to recognize when someone is lying to them or trying to take advantage of them.

 Some people with ASD bottle-up anger and turn it inward in the form of depression, never revealing where the problem is.
 Many are perfectionists, reacting with anger when things don’t go the way they had hoped.

 Resources for Neurodiverse Couples:==> Online Group Therapy for Men with ASD==> Click here for more information on how your partner with Asperger's or high-functioning autism thinks...